pantheon-systems/documentation/source/content/guides/drupal-9-legacy-project-to-pantheon.md

 reviewed: "2022-03-03"
 ---

-In this guide, we will migrate a non-composer managed Drupal 9 site (drupal/legacy-project) to the Pantheon Platform by creating a new site and copying the existing codebase, database, etc., to it.
+This doc shows how to migrate an existing non-Composer-managed Drupal 9 site from another platform to a new Drupal 9 site with [Integrated Composer](/integrated-composer) on Pantheon.

 ## Overview

 Drupal 9 sites on Pantheon have [Integrated Composer](/integrated-composer) built-in to manage site dependencies.

-The goals of this migration are:
+The goals of this migration are to:

 1. Create a new Drupal site in Pantheon